DevoInc/python-sdk/docs/api.md

 1. -c configuration file option: if you use ite, CLI search key, secret and url, or token and url in the file
 2. params in CLI call: He can complete values not in configuration file, but not override it
 3. Environment vars: if you send key, secrey or token in config file or params cli, this option not be called
-4. ~/.devo.json: if you send key, secrey or token in other way, this option not be called
+4. ~/.devo.json or ~/.devo.yaml: if you send key, secrey or token in other way, this option not be called

 Environment vars are: `DEVO_API_URL`, `DEVO_API_KEY` and `DEVO_API_SECRET`